 They say that necessity is the mother of invention.
-No truer words could have been spoken about synthetic rubber-like materials.
-According to Mark Michalovic from the Chemical Heritage Foundation (CHF) “War was usually the catalyst for sparking interest in synthetic rubber…Mechanized warfare requires lots of rubber hoses, belts, gaskets, tires, etc., for tanks, airplanes and such.
+And the origins of synthetic rubber-like materials are no different.
+According to Mark Michalovic from the Chemical Heritage Foundation, “War was usually the catalyst for sparking interest in synthetic rubber[.]
+Mechanized warfare requires lots of rubber hoses, belts, gaskets, tires[.]
 In World War I, British naval blockades, however, kept Germany from getting natural rubber from Southeast Asia.”
-During the second World War, on the other side of the world, the United States was not happy with the growing influence that Japan was having over Southeast Asia—and this lead to the birth of the US Rubber Reserve Company (RRC).
-It was worry over diminishing rubber supplies that lead chemists to search for a synthetic compound that closely resembled characteristics of these this multi-purposed natural material.
-What they ended up producing was a similar material that offered even greater advantages and benefits.
+During the second World War, on the other side of the world, the United States was disconcerted by the growing influence that Japan had over Southeast Asia.
+This concern birthed the U.S. Rubber Reserve Company (RRC).
+The RCC was worried about diminishing rubber supplies—a worry which led chemists to search for a synthetic compound whose characteristics mirrored or closely resembled those of natural rubber.
+What they ultimately produced were rubber-like materials that, in some ways, offered greater advantages than natural rubber did.